 One of the longest-running models in the minivan segment, Chrysler's Town & Country offers a long list of standard luxury features in addition to a capacious, versatile and innovative interior.
-Though a dated platform means its driving manners aren't as refined as those of some competitors, the Town & Country was recently updated with new exterior styling, much higher-quality interior materials and a Pentastar V6 with class-leading power.
+Though a dated platform means its driving manners aren't as refined as those of some competitors, the Town & Country does feature class-leading power courtesy of a gutsy "Pentastar" V6.

-Seven passenger seating comes standard, while the second-row captain's chairs can be swapped out for a bench seat to create room for eight.
+Seven passenger seating is the default configuration, while the second-row captain's chairs can be swapped out for a bench seat to create room for eight.

 Cargo space is rated at 33 cubic inches behind the third row seats; with the second and third rows folded, a substantial 143.8 cubic feet of cargo room becomes available.

-Chrysler recently replaced the Town & Country's multiple engine options with a single motor.
-The new mill is the automaker's ubiquitous 3.6-liter "Pentastar" V6, which boasts a healthy 283 horsepower and 260 lb-ft of torque.
+The Town & Country is available exclusively with Chrysler's 3.6-liter "Pentastar" V6, which boasts a healthy 283 horsepower and 260 lb-ft of torque.
 The engine sends power to the front wheels via six-speed automatic transmission and returns EPA-estimated fuel economy of 17 mpg in the city and 25 mpg on the highway.

 Although an option in years past, all-wheel-drive is no longer available on the Town & Country.